 - Recommendation 6.
 Among patients who have been admitted to the hospital with COVID-19, the IDSA guideline panel recommends tocilizumab only in the context of a clinical trial.
 (Knowledge gap)

 - Recommendation 7.
-Among patients who have been admitted to the hospital with COVID-19, the IDSA guideline panel recommends COVID-19 convalescent plasma in the context of a clinical trial.
+Among patients who have been admitted to the hospital with COVID-19, the IDSA guideline panel recommends COVID-19 convalescent plasma only in the context of a clinical trial.
 (Knowledge gap)

 There has been an expanding number of studies rapidly published online and in academic journals; however, some of these may be of limited quality and are pre-published without sufficient peer-review.
 Critical appraisal of the existing studies is needed to determine if the existing evidence is sufficient to support currently proposed management strategies.

-There are several ongoing trials evaluating therapeutic agents for the treatment of COVID-19.
+There continue to be several ongoing trials evaluating therapeutic agents for the treatment of COVID-19.
 As data becomes available from these trials and if there is a preponderance of evidence to suggest the use of a therapeutic agent even in the context of clinical trials is no longer warranted it will be removed from future updates of the guideline (and the removal will be noted in the updated guidelines).
 If there is emerging evidence on the efficacy or safety of a therapeutic agent not mentioned in the current version of the guideline it will be included in future updates of the guideline.

 These recommendations are intended to inform patients, clinicians, and other health professionals by providing the latest available evidence.

-Disclosure and Management of Potential Conflict of Interest (COI)
+Disclosure and Management of Potential Conflict of Interest

 Screening and Study Selection

 Two reviewers independently screened titles and abstracts, as well as eligible full-text studies.
-When acceptable randomized controlled trials of effectiveness were found, no additional non-randomized studies or non-comparative evidence (i.e., single arm case series) were sought.
+When acceptable RCTs of effectiveness were found, no additional non-randomized studies or non-comparative evidence (i.e., single arm case series) were sought.
 Evidence from single arm studies reporting on non-comparative rates of outcomes of interest were included if a historical control event rate could be estimated from the literature.
 Reviewers extracted relevant information into a standardized data extraction form.

 For several interventions, no direct evidence was available other than case reports or mechanistic considerations.
 The panel either decided to include plausible indirect evidence and make a recommendation (e.g., from studies of SARS-CoV) or to provide a short narrative discussion of the intervention.